Felony & Misdemeanor Drug Crimes

 Hard-Hitting Advocacy When Everything Is on the Line

-At O’Malley Law Office, LLC, our Lackawanna County drug crime attorneys work together to carefully create an effective defense strategy tailored to the specifics of your case.
+At O’Malley Law Office, LLC, our Lackawanna County drug crimes attorneys work together to carefully create an effective defense strategy tailored to the specifics of your case.
 We never approach a situation with a cookie-cutter solution.
 Personalizing your defense is the only way to ensure it has the best chance of success in and out of court.

 Get more information about our law firm by calling (570) 284-3551 now.